Our House: 2nd Floor Plans

 The excitement of adding a master bath, laundry and closet area in our house is not lost on me.
-It’s something I really never thought would happen.
-So much so that I’ve been too nervous to even talk about it here, on the off chance I jinx it.
-But with our plans drafted and submitted for the permit with the city…I guess here goes nothing…
+It's something I really never thought would happen when we started this renovation.
+So much so that I've been too nervous to even talk about it here, on the off chance I jinx it.
+But, with our plans drafted and submitted for the permit with the city...I guess here goes nothing...

-When we moved into our 3-1 house, we signed up to share a tiny retro bathroom and to have a laundry room outside.
-Having moved from New York a year earlier, this felt like an upgrade.
+You guys know, we signed up to share a tiny retro bathroom and to have a laundry room outside when we bought the house.
+This felt like an upgrade from my NYC apartment.
 I even, no joke, took the positive spin that I got to be outside when doing laundry.
 Yep, I was in the full blown new homeowner, honeymoon stage.
 And after nearly two years in our house with said bathroom and laundry room, the feeling has worn off.

 The excitement of our future master suite is real.

-I’ve talked a lot about our floorplan downstairs and our kitchen specifically, but I haven’t shared a lot about our second floor besides our current bathroom situation.
-When we moved into the house we thought we were going to renovate immediately, so I didn’t spend any energy decorating the upstairs.
+I haven't shared really anything about our current second floor.
+Honestly the upstairs is not worth sharing.
+We hardly have any furniture and it is not decorated.
 Everything that moved in upstairs was a mixture of hand-me-downs, furniture that made its way through college and well-timed DIY projects like our nightstand refurbishment.

-The upstairs of our house is basically a whole lotta bedroom, and a wee tiny bathroom.
-Ok, it’s not that small but as the only bathroom in the house it’s crowded and that’s without people in bedrooms 2 & 3.
+The upstairs of our house is a whole lotta bedroom, and a wee tiny bathroom.

-The next plan covered off on our top 3 priorities, but at the last minute we went back to the drawing board deciding we didn’t like how the plan was impacting the feel and flow of our house.
-Are you getting the idea this has been a bit exhausting?
-Although I can’t complain because, master suite + laundry.
-The flow of the house was something that became important to me during the house hunt.
-I’d find myself touring renovated houses and wanting rooms or doorways to be in a different place here or there.
-It’s amazing how important and noticeable flow is and that’s what was off with our original plan too.
+A few less than ideal plans later...and we went back to the drawing board deciding we didn't like how the plan was impacting the feel and flow of our house.
+Thank goodness for our amazing architect.
 On our third go-around our architect came up with a way to add the kitchen behind the porch on the first floor that gave us more room upstairs for a master suite.